Ganeshdhanawade/Data-Science-Portfolio/README.md

 Using logistic regression to predict the tummer is present or not.Using XGboost classifier model gives an 98% accuracy.

 [Supervised Learning:PIMA diabetes analysis:](https://github.com/Ganeshdhanawade/Data-Science-Portfolio/blob/main/diabetes%20dataset/PIMA%20diabetes%20analysis.ipynb)
+The datasets consist of several medical predictor (independent) variables and one target (dependent) variable, Outcome.
+Independent variables include the number of pregnancies the patient has had, their BMI, insulin level, age, and so on.
+Using random forest algorithm we get the 81% accuray.